lydell/frappe/readme.md

 Conditionals and loops
 ----------------------

-- Parentheses can be dropped if followed by a block:
+- Parentheses are not required around the condition (see also [Significant indentation]):

   ```
-  if condition { block } // valid
+  if condition // valid
+     block
   if condition statement // invalid
   ```